On the Security & Privacy in Federated Learning: Related Work

-Other works~\cite{lyu2020threats, xia2021survey, zhang2018survey, li2020preserving} apart from Poisoning attacks also investigated Inference attacks and their countermeasures.
+Other works~\cite{lyu2020threats, xia2021survey, zhang2018survey, li2020preserving, jere2020taxonomy} apart from Poisoning attacks also investigated Inference attacks and their countermeasures.
 Similarly, the authors in~\cite{yang2019federated, li2020federated, yin2021comprehensive, lim2020federated, kaissis2020secure} focused their research solely on Inference threats and their privacy considerations.
 They also evaluated defense mechanisms, but only~\cite{li2020federated, lim2020federated} assessed privacy-driven frameworks for FL.
-Contrary, the authors in~\cite{li2019survey} concentrated their research on the evaluation of different defenses.
+Contrary, the authors in~\cite{li2019survey} concentrated their research on evaluating different defenses.
 They focused on Server Cleaning, CM, Differential Privacy, and Robust FL Algorithms.